 “Have you considered a voice coach?”

-Challenge anti-transgender remarks or jokes in public spaces - including LGB spaces.
+Challenge anti-transgender remarks or jokes in public spaces, including LGB spaces.

-Support gender neutral public restrooms.
+Support all-gender public restrooms.

 Listen to transgender people.

 The best way to be an ally is to listen with an open mind to transgender people speaking for themselves.
 Follow thought leaders in the transgender community.
 Check out books, films, YouTube channels, and trans blogs to find out more about transgender people and the issues people within the community face.
 We recommend watching the documentary “Disclosure” on Netflix.
 Directed by Sam Feder and executive produced by Laverne Cox, “Disclosure” surveys the history of trans representation in TV and film using archival footage and interviews with 30 trans advocates and artists working in the entertainment industry.
 The film reveals how media has created and perpetuated stereotypes about transgender people.

 Learn that transgender people are not new.

 Transgender people have existed across cultures and throughout history.
 What is new is the heightened awareness of gender diversity and the transgender community because of increased media attention in recent years.
 Seek out resources written by transgender people about how trans people existed in the past, and how trans community exists in different countries around the world.

 Don’t be afraid to admit when you don’t know something.
 It is better to admit you don’t know something than to make assumptions or say something that may be incorrect or hurtful.
 Seek out the appropriate resources that will help you learn more.
 Remember being an ally is a sustained and persistent pattern of action; not an idle or stable noun.